ansys/pyadditive/doc/source/index.rst

 PyAdditive documentation  |version|
 ###################################

-PyAdditive provides a Python API to interact with `Ansys Additive`_.
+PyAdditive provides a Python API to interact with the Ansys Additive Server application.
+The Additive Server application is included in the Additive option of the Structures package of the Ansys release.

 .. grid:: 2

     .. grid-item-card:: Getting started :fa:`person-running`
-        :link: getting-started
+        :link: ref_getting_started
-        :link-type: doc
+        :link-type: ref

         Step-by-step guidelines on how to set up your environment to work with PyAdditive.